 - Attainment of a minimum of 60 semester hours of credit, at least 30 of which must be earned in attendance at Harper College.
-Waiver of this requirement by the vice president of academic affairs may be made where exceptional circumstances warrant.
+Waiver of this requirement by the Vice President of Academic Affairs may be made where exceptional circumstances warrant.
 Up to two hours credit in physical education activity courses may be included as free electives in the minimum 60 required hours for an associate degree. - Attainment of a minimum grade point average of 2.0 for all work taken for the associate in arts and the associate in science degrees.
 Attainment of a minimum grade point average of 2.0 for any applicable 60 semester hours work for the associate in applied science and associate in liberal studies degrees. - 3.
 Meet the Constitution Requirement of the Illinois State School Code.
-This can be met by (1) submitting an official Illinois high school transcript stating the requirement has been met, or (2) successfully completing PSC 201, or (3) successfully passing a college-administered test on the U.S. Constitution, Illinois Constitution, the proper use and display of the American flag, and the principles of American democratic government. - Requirement of 60 hours must be in courses numbered 100 or above for the degrees of associate in arts, associate in science, and associate in liberal studies. - Enrollment in Harper College during the semester in which graduation requirements are completed.
-Waiver of enrollment requirement may be made by the vice president of academic affairs where exceptional circumstances warrant. - 6.
-Fulfillment of the degree group requirements. - 7.
+This can be met by (1) submitting an official Illinois high school transcript stating the requirement has been met, or (2) successfully completing PSC 201, or (3) successfully passing a college-administered test on the U.S. Constitution, Illinois Constitution, the proper use and display of the American flag, and the principles of American democratic government. - 4.
+Requirement of 60 hours must be in courses numbered 100 or above for the degrees of associate in arts, associate in science, and associate in liberal studies. - Enrollment in Harper College during the semester in which graduation requirements are completed.
+Waiver of enrollment requirement may be made by the Vice President of Academic Affairs where exceptional circumstances warrant.

+- 6. Fulfillment of the degree group requirements. - 7.
 A student must apply for graduation and pay the graduation fee of \$10.00.
-Students are encouraged to complete their petition for graduation when registering for the semester in which graduation requirements will be fulfilled.
-Notification of the student's intent to graduate will be accepted in the Registrar's Office no later than one week after the midterm of the semester in which the student intends to graduate. - In addition to the above requirements, students enrolled in specific career programs will fulfill the requirements outlined in the programs.
-Any substitution of courses will require written approval of the program coordinator.
+Notification of the student's intent to graduate will be accepted in the Registrar's Office no later than one week after the midterm of the semester in which the student intends to graduate.
+Students are encouraged to complete their petition for graduation when registering for the semester in which their graduation requirements will be fulfilled. - 8.
+In addition to the above requirements, students enrolled in specific career programs will fulfill the requirements outlined in the programs.
+Any changes in program requirements necessitated by licensing and/or accrediting agencies must be observed by students who are already admitted and in process in their programs.